padmalcom/CognitiveServices/objectdetection/README.md

-# objectdetection
+# Object Detection

-Object detection service.
+This service detects objects in an image and returns their bounding box, a label and a confidence score.